 Some questions to ask:

-Double check that the POS is able to accept chip-enabled credit and debit cards.
-You’ll also need to have a EMV-compliant POS terminal.
+Double check that the POS solution is able to accept chip-enabled credit and debit cards.
+You’ll also need to have an EMV-compliant POS terminal.

 How much does the software really cost?